-Retailers beware: Resumption of student loan payments could lead some buyers to pull back
+Retailers, beware: Resumption of student loan payments could lead some buyers to pull back

 Jan Hatzius, chief economist at Goldman Sachs, and his colleagues say they expect the end of the student loan moratorium to impose a “modest drag’’ on the economy, shaving 0.2% off growth in consumer spending this year.
 The dent to spending would have been half as much, they say, if the Supreme Court had allowed the Biden debt forgiveness program to proceed.

-The economy has endured a wild ride since COVID hit in early 2020.
+The economy has endured a wild ride since COVID-19 hit in early 2020.
 A deep recession engulfed the economy in March and April that year.
 Massive government aid fueled a rebound of surprising speed, strength and resilience.

 But it came at a price: Surging demand from consumers overwhelmed the world’s factories, ports and freight yards, resulting in delays, shortages — and much higher prices.
 Inflation surged last year to heights not seen since the early 1980s.